atepoorthuis/02526-idv-2020/src/routes/weeks/week3/week3.md

 let populationLabel = '220,000'
 ```

 With this code, you create three variables but you don't see any results on the screen!
-To help us understand the 'content' of a variable, we can [log it to the console](https://eloquentjavascript.net/02_program_structure.html#h_6+Vb3XQoaa) with `console.log()`.
+To help us understand the 'content' of a variable, we can also [log it to the console](https://eloquentjavascript.net/02_program_structure.html#h_6+Vb3XQoaa) with `console.log()`.

 ```js
 console.log(populationLabel) // check out the console